Bauer outduels Darvish as Reds blank Cubs 3-0

 Mike Moustakas hit a three-run homer in the first inning as Darvish’s seven-start winning streak was snapped.

 Bauer (4-3) struck out 10 and walked none in 7 2/3 innings while tying his season high with 112 pitches.
-The right-hander had dropped his three previous starts, including a 3-0 loss to the Cubs and Darvish on Aug.
+The right-hander dropped his three previous starts, including a 3-0 loss to Darvish on Aug.
 29 in Cincinnati.

+“That was fun to watch,” Cincinnati manager David Bell said.
+“We needed a win and he did it against a good team.

+“In a game like this, when you have two of the best (pitchers) in baseball, there was something a little bit different about Trevor.
+He rose to the occasion.”

-Bauer had allowed just one hit — a leadoff single in the fifth by by Victor Caratini — through seven innings.
-In the eighth, Bauer gave up a one-out single to Jason Heyward and then was pulled after Ildemaro Vargas singled with two outs to put runners on the corners.
+Bauer allowed just one hit — a leadoff single in the fifth by Victor Caratini — through seven innings.
+In the eighth, Bauer gave up a one-out single to Jason Heyward and was pulled after Ildemaro Vargas singled with two outs to put runners on the corners.

-Right-hander Lucas Sims came on to get Ian Happ to line out to second to end the threat.
+Lucas Sims got Ian Happ to line out to second, ending the threat.

-Raisel Iglesias got three outs for his sixth save.
+Raisel Iglesias worked the ninth for his sixth save.

+“He really established his heater,” Cubs first baseman Anthony Rizzo said of Bauer.
+“He was locating it really well first time around and he started mixing in everything else the second, third time around.
+He’s a really good pitcher and he was on tonight.”

 Darvish (7-2) allowed three runs and two hits in six innings, walking three and striking out nine.
 All three runs and both hits came in the first inning.
 After that, the right-hander retired 16 of the final 17 batters he faced.
-The only blemish was a two-out walk to Brian Goodwin in the fourth inning.
+The only blemish was a two-out walk to Brian Goodwin in the fourth.

-Darvish had allowed only five runs in 46 innings (an 0.98 ERA) during the winning streak.
+Darvish allowed only five runs in 46 innings (an 0.98 ERA) during the winning streak.
 He entered leading the NL with a 1.44 ERA.

+“I couldn’t control my body in the first inning,” Darvish said.
+“I tried to figure it out, but I couldn’t.”

-Darvish had walked a total of eight batters during the previous seven starts — compared with 58 strikeouts — but issued back-to-back one-out walks in the first.
+Darvish had walked a total of eight batters during the previous seven starts — compared with 58 strikeouts — but issued back-to-back, one-out walks in the first.
 One out later, Moustakas took advantage of a hanging breaking ball for a three-run drive.

+“As soon as Moose hit that ball, I said, ‘All right, I can make this stand up,’” Bauer said.
+“That was the goal.
+That helped lock me in.”

 HEYWARD RETURNS